EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 author: "Kevin Campusano"
 title: "Linux Development in Windows 10 with Docker and WSL 2"
 tags: windows, linux, docker, php
-gh_issue_number:
+gh_issue_number: 1641
 ---

 ![Banner](/blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2/banner.png)

 I’m first and foremost a Windows guy.
-But for a few years now, moving away from working mostly with [.NET](https://dotnet.microsoft.com/) and into a plethora of open source technologies has given me the opportunity to change platforms and run a Linux-based system as my daily driver.
+But for a few years now, moving away from working mostly with .NET and into a plethora of open source technologies has given me the opportunity to change platforms and run a Linux-based system as my daily driver.
 Ubuntu, which I honestly love for work, has been serving me well by supporting my development workflow with languages like [PHP](https://www.php.net/), [JavaScript](https://www.javascript.com/) and [Ruby](https://www.ruby-lang.org/en/).
 And with the help of the excellent [Visual Studio Code](https://code.visualstudio.com/) editor, I’ve never looked back.
-There’s always been an inclination in the back of my mind though, to take some time and try giving Windows another shot.
+There’s always been an inclination in the back of my mind though, to take some time and give Windows another shot.

-With the latest improvements coming to the [Windows Subsystem for Linux with its second version](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index), the new and exciting [Windows Terminal](https://github.com/microsoft/terminal), and [Docker support for running containers inside WSL2](https://docs.docker.com/docker-for-windows/wsl/), I think the time is now.
+With the latest improvements coming to the Windows Subsystem for Linux with [its second version](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index), the new and exciting [Windows Terminal](https://github.com/microsoft/terminal), and [Docker support for running containers inside WSL2](https://docs.docker.com/docker-for-windows/wsl/), I think the time is now.

-In this post, we’ll walk through the steps I had to take to set up a PHP development environment in Windows, running in a Ubuntu Docker container running on WSL 2, and VS Code.
+In this post, we’ll walk through the steps I took to set up a PHP development environment in Windows, running in a Ubuntu Docker container running on WSL 2, and VS Code.
 Let’s go.

 > Note: You have to be on the latest version of Windows 10 Pro (Version 2004) in order to install WSL 2 by the usual methods.
 If not, you’d need to be part of the Windows Insider Program to have access to the software.

 ### What’s new with WSL 2

 This is best explained by the [official documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).
-However, being a WSL 1 veteran, what I can mention are the improvements made which have sparked my interest in trying it again.
+However, being a WSL 1 veteran, I’ll a few improvements made which have sparked my interest in trying it again.

 #### 1. It’s faster and more compatible